Nina Kosterina: Early life

 Nina Kosterina was born in a revolutionary camp just as the Russian Civil War was ending and the birth of Communism in Russia was getting under way.
 Her early life mirrored the struggle of millions of Russian citizens as they attempted to stabilize their world.
 Her father, Alexei Evgrafovich Kosterin, was a Bolshevik agitator who was arrested twice and spent three years in prison for his role in the uprising against the Czar in 1917.
 He married Anna Mickhailovna sometime between 1918 and 1920.
 Nina was their first child.

 Settled in Moscow by 1922, the Kosterin family proudly supported the new government.
-Nina began her training early as a young Communist, influenced by her family's politics and the infusion of Communist philosophy into the education system.
+Kosterina began her training early as a young Communist, influenced by her family's politics and the infusion of Communist philosophy into the education system.
 In 1925, the family welcomed a second child—Lelya.
 During this period, a power struggle was playing out between Soviet leader Vladimir Lenin and two other top leaders, Leon Trotsky and Joseph Stalin.
 Stalin emerged as the winner.
 Food was scarce throughout the country and the grand experiment of Communism was undergoing growing pains as Soviet leaders tried to follow Marxist principles but salvage the country's economy.

-Nina apparently struggled with early learning but persisted in her studies for the next several years, greatly inspired by revolutionary teachings, her "job" as an activist and her love of learning.
+Kosterina apparently struggled with early learning but persisted in her studies for the next several years, greatly inspired by revolutionary teachings, her "job" as an activist and her love of learning.
 During this time, she began a diary (at age 15) and was soon after accepted into the Young Communist League known as the Komsomol.